 Throughout the 80’s, the Cavalcade Hall of Fame was created recognizing many talented and dedicated individuals for their dedication to our association.
 In 1995, the Director of the Year was created, giving all directors the opportunity to recognize their peers.
 In 2000, an annual scholarship was established for students planning on continuing in music education at West Chester University.

 In 2008 we implemented digital recorder technology to be one of the first marching band associations in our region to do so.
 Since then, we continue to use this for both our jazz and indoor division as well.
 In 2012, we implemented a new tabulation and digital file program called Competition Suite™, allow directors, staff and judges to access judge’s commentary electronically.

-Membership in the Cavalcade of Bands continues to attract schools from Pennsylvania, New Jersey, Delaware, Maryland and West Virginia.
+Membership in the Cavalcade of Bands continues to attract schools from Pennsylvania, New Jersey, Delaware and Maryland.
 With currently well over a hundred actively participating schools and over eighty contests or performing opportunities a year, we are poised for continual membership growth, as we always strive to service our school scholastic core customers.